DarrelDev/python-crypto-trading-bot/README.md

 ⚠️ Disclaimer
 This project is for educational purposes only.
 Cryptocurrency trading involves high risk.
 I am not responsible for any financial losses incurred while using this software.
 Always DYOR (Do Your Own Research) and test thoroughly before using real money.

-Built with ❤️ by a 15 y/o Arch Linux User.
+Built with ❤️ by a 15 y/o Python Developer.